Pakistan country brief

 The National Assembly (the lower house) has 342 seats.
 The majority of lower house seats are elected on a first-past-the-post basis, with 60 seats reserved for women and 10 for non-Muslim minorities.
 The reserved seats are allocated on the basis of proportional representation to parties that win more than 5 per cent of the directly elected seats.

-The current Senate (the upper house) consists of 104 senators.
-In the Senate, 23 senators are elected by each of the four provincial assemblies, eight are FATA representatives and four are Federal Capital Territory (Islamabad) representatives from the lower house.
+The current Senate (the upper house) consists of 100 senators.
+In the Senate, 23 senators are elected by each of the four provincial assemblies, four are from the former Federally Administered Tribal Areas (they will continue to serve until 2024 when the Senate will reduce to 96) and four are Federal Capital Territory (Islamabad) representatives from the lower house.
 Under the 18th Constitutional Amendment (passed in February 2010) four seats are allocated to non-Muslim minorities.
-An election for one half of the seats in the Senate was held in March 2018.
-The next Senate elections are due to be held in 2021.
+The last elections were held in March 2021 for half the Senate seats, with Prime Minister Khan’s PTI party becoming the largest in the Senate, winning 18 of the 48 seats up for election.
+The next election will be held in 2024.

 Provincial and other sub-national governments

-The Islamic Republic of Pakistan includes four provinces – Sindh (capital, Karachi), Punjab (capital, Lahore), Khyber Pakhtunkhwa (formerly the North-West Frontier Province) (capital, Peshawar) and Balochistan (capital, Quetta).
-Islamabad is a special 'Federal Capital Territory'.
+Pakistan includes four provinces – Sindh (capital, Karachi), Punjab (capital, Lahore), Khyber Pakhtunkhwa (formerly the North-West Frontier Province and now including the former Federally Administered Tribal Areas) (capital, Peshawar) and Balochistan (capital, Quetta).
+Islamabad has its own status as a 'Federal Capital Territory'.

 All four provinces have their own elected provincial assemblies and governments.
 A Chief Minister heads each provincial government.
-Each province has a Governor, who is appointed by the President of Pakistan.
-Following the July 2018 elections, PTI politicians were Chief Ministers of Punjab and Khyber Pakhtunkhwa and PTI was a member of the governing coalition in Balochistan.
-A PPP politician is Chief Minister of Sindh.
+Each province also has a Governor, who is appointed by the President of Pakistan.

 Pakistan's economy is made up of the services sector (60%), industry/manufacturing (21%) and agriculture (19%).
 While declining as a proportion of GDP, agriculture still contributes one-fifth of Pakistan's wealth and almost half the population depends directly or indirectly on agriculture for their livelihoods.
 Manufacturing is concentrated around the Karachi-Hyderabad region and Lahore.